EricHaggar/clinigo/REPORT.md

 ## Introduction

 Our team developed an app to address the need for people to know wait times at nearby walk-in clinics without having to leave their home.
-It also allows users to know the services offered by nearby walk-in clinics and allow them to check-in/book appointments at the clinic of their choice.
+It also allows users to know the services offered by nearby walk-in clinics and allows them to check-in/book appointments at the clinic of their choice.
+The project was divided into 4 deliverables: Account Creation, Admin Functionality, Employee (Clinic) Functionality and Patient Functionality.

 ## UML Class Diagram